Coordinating Charitable Donations with Leontief Preferences: Introduction

-Given the contribution and utility function of each donor, our goal is to distribute the money among the charities in a way that respects the individual donors' preferences.
-The idea of ``respecting the donors' preferences'' is captured by the notion of an \emph{equilibrium distribution}.
-We say that a distribution is \emph{in equilibrium} if it can be implemented by telling each donor how to distribute her contribution among the charities, such that the prescribed distribution maximizes the donor's utility given that the other donors follow their own prescriptions.
-One can check that, in \Cref{exm:2donors-4charities}, the unique equilibrium distribution is $(300,300,300,100)$.
+Given each donor's contribution and utility function, our goal is to distribute the money among the charities in a way that respects the individual donors' preferences.
+For that, we define a game that we call the \emph{distribution game}, in which the strategy space of each donor is the set of all possible distributions of her individual contribution, and the collective outcome is the sum of all individual distributions.
+The idea of ``respecting the donors' preferences'' can then be captured by assuring each donor that her individual contribution is distributed optimally, given the individual distributions of the other donors.
+In other words, the vector of individual distributions is a (pure-strategy) \emph{Nash equilibrium} of the distribution game; the sum of all individual distributions maximizes each donor's utility, given that the other donors follow their own prescriptions.
+One can check that in \Cref{exm:2donors-4charities} there is a unique Nash equilibrium, in which the first donor uniformly distributes her contribution among $A$, $B$, and $C$, whereas the second donor allocates her entire contribution to $D$.
+The sum of these individual distributions is the (unique) equilibrium distribution $(300,300,300,100)$.

-Since utility functions are concave, it follows from a result by \citet{Rose65a} that an equilibrium distribution (in pure strategies) always exists.
-Our first main result is that each preference profile admits a \emph{unique} equilibrium distribution.
-Moreover, we prove that the unique equilibrium distribution coincides with the unique distribution that maximizes the product of individual utilities weighted by their contributions (\emph{Nash welfare}), which implies that it is Pareto efficient, and can be computed via convex programming.
-The equilibrium distribution can be viewed as the market equilibrium of a pure public good market as well as a Lindahl equilibrium with personalized prices.
+Since utility functions are concave, the existence of an equilibrium distribution can be deduced from classic results in equilibrium theory \citep{Debr52a,ArDe54a,Rose65a}.
+Our first main result (\Cref{thm:unique-eq-distribution}) is that each preference profile admits a \emph{unique} equilibrium distribution. \footnote{ In general, the Nash equilibrium need not be unique: there may be several vectors of individual distributions, all of which are Nash equilibria of the distribution game.
+But in all these Nash equilibria, the individual distributions sum up to the same unique equilibrium distribution. } Moreover, we prove that the unique equilibrium distribution coincides with the unique distribution that maximizes the product of individual utilities weighted by their contributions (\emph{Nash welfare}), which implies that it is Pareto efficient and can be computed via convex programming.
+The equilibrium distribution can be viewed as the market equilibrium of a pure public good market, as well as a Lindahl equilibrium with personalized prices.